srctool/camouflage/CONTRIBUTING.md

 Tip for GitKraken users: GitKraken uses the first line of the commit message as the PR title.
 You can copy the PR title format directly when committing.

+## Merging policy
+- Upstream repository: Squash and merge only on protected branches `main` and `develop`.
+Merge commits and rebase merges are not used on those branches.
+- Forks: You may use any workflow/merge strategy in your own fork.
+When proposing changes upstream, the final merge into `main`/`develop` will be squashed.
+- The final squashed commit title is taken from the PR title; the body is taken from the PR description.
+- Keep the PR title in Conventional Commits format and ensure the description explains the "what" and "why`.
+Maintainers may edit the final message for clarity.

 ## Code of Conduct
 Participation in this project is governed by the Code of Conduct in each submodule:
 - Kotlin: `kotlin-lib/CODE_OF_CONDUCT.md`